lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 bearing his men, the deuce point often saves him from making a blot, which is almost certain to happen if the opponent (B) has possession of A’s ace and deuce points.
-A should further endeavor to be hit as often as possible, to keep his game back- ward, and for the same reason should refrain from hitting any blots B makes.
+A should further endeavor to be hit as often as possible, to keep his game backward, and for the same reason should refrain from hitting any blots B makes.

 No. III.